fkortsagin/Fixed-Windows-10/README.md

 * sudo ./ameliorate_1903_2020-01-18.sh

-10. Once the script has finished, boot back into Windows to continue.
+10.Once the script has finished, boot back into Windows to continue.

-11. Run the amelioration_2019-12-14.bat as Administrator and enable internet access.
+11.Run the amelioration_2019-12-14.bat as Administrator and enable internet access.
 # Due to the deletion process, at this stage, Windows 10 lacks even basic software, such as a web browser or media player.
 # This process installs the chocolatey package manager and a selection of basic sensible software.

-12. Run option 2 Post-Amelioration from the main menu.
+12.Run option 2 Post-Amelioration from the main menu.
 # Optional
 * While most of these configurations are optional, we have tried to align classic-shell with sensible theming.
 These are the settings applied in the AME release.
 * Enable: Show all settings, go to the Skin tab: